js1972/ZPIMON/README.md

 4. Close NWDS
 5. In Windows Explorer, navigate to the Development Component Workspace -> LocalDevelopment.
 If your NWDS Workspace is called "myworkspace", then the folder is myworkspace.jdi.
 Therefore the path would be /myworkspace.jdi/LocalDevelopment/.
 Rename the ZPIMON SC to something else
 6. While still in /myworkspace.jdi/LocalDevelopment/ use git to clone this repo
-7. Open NWDS again and manage your changes with git and send pull requests.
+7. Open NWDS again and manage your changes with git and send pull requests
+8. If JUnit tests are not working then ensure your project -> Java Build Path -> Libraries includes: mockito (mockito-all-1.9.5.jar) as an external JAR and JUnit 4 as a Library.
+For some reason these settings seem to get lost when setting up a new development environment (another one of the mysteries of NWDS).

 URL: http://&lt;host&gt;:&lt;port&gt;/zpimonui/index.html